 - In a cooking pot with lid,on high, heat up the oil till you see ripples on the surface and it smokes slightly.

-- Reduce the heat to medium.Temper the oil with bay leaf ,cinnamon stick and green cardamom pods.
+- Reduce the heat to medium.Temper the oil with bay leaf ,cinnamon stick, black cardamom pods, nutmeg and dried chillies.
+Saute whole spices for 10-15 seconds.
 Add the onions next.Cook the onions till they turn light brown.About 3-5 minutes.

 - Add the garlic & ginger next and saute for about 1 minute till you smell the aroma.

 - Next, add the coarsely ground spices to the pot.Toast the spices for another minute.

 - Add the chopped tomatoes next along with turmeric, kashmiri red chilli powder and chilli flakes.Cook for 3-5 minutes or till you see oil separating on sides of the pan.Add the minced meat next, break down with mixing spoon and mix together with spices.
 Reduce heat to low and cover the pot.Let cook covered for 10-15 minutes till you see that the water of the mince has nicely separated.